Ayanarmani/Apachespark_practice/README.md

 # Apachespark_practice
-It is easy to brush up a all of the basics apache spark topics.
+Basics of apache sparks covered with Pyspark along with code